darktjm/gamesup/README.md

 either gentoo's version or the latest git depending on my mood.
 Use it.
 It's the only reasonable way to manage more than 5-10 games on gog.
-I currently patch mine to not change the shelf search order when updating the cache, to ignore SIGPIPE during cache updates, to only write changelogs if they change, to make cache updates fast enough for my current limited Internet access to finish, and a way to check orphans and what would be downloaded while disconnected.
+I currently patch mine to not change the shelf search order when updating the cache, to ignore SIGPIPE during cache updates, to make cache updates fast enough for my current limited Internet access to finish, and a way to check orphans and what would be downloaded while disconnected.
 Look in the `lgogdownloader` subdirectory; it should be obvious which patch is which.
 I may propose those upstream some day if I get things in order.
-I also use two support scripts currently: `gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
+I also use two support scripts currently:
+`gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
 Its purpose is to detect if I have to install a patch to the latest full download.
 Currently, only Dragon Age: Origins Ultimate is detected by the script (I used to have more, but don't remember which).  `chkorph` adds full download directory orphan checks to check-orphans.
 That way, when I hide a game or gog changes the game ID/name, I notice it.

 nonet
 =====